 - Migrating An Existing Partition Set to PG Partition Manager

 - Add Missing Procedures to an Upgraded PostgreSQL Instance

 - pg_partman Test Suite

 - Example Guide On Setting Up Trigger-based Partitioning

 PG Partition Manager

-In directory where you downloaded pg_partman to run
+In the directory where you downloaded pg_partman, run

 CREATE SCHEMA partman; CREATE EXTENSION pg_partman SCHEMA partman;